Hunter Henry Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Matchup vs. Dallas

-- Henry put up 76 receiving yards in his one career matchup against the Cowboys, 39.5 more than his over/under in Sunday's game.
+- Henry put up 76 receiving yards in his single career matchup against the Cowboys, 39.5 more than his over/under in Sunday's game.

-- Henry caught a touchdown pass in that game against the Cowboys.
+- Henry caught a touchdown pass in that contest against the Cowboys.

-- The Cowboys have the NFL's worst pass defense this season, yielding 327.6 yards per game through the air.
+- The Cowboys have the NFL's worst pass defense this season, surrendering 327.6 yards per game through the air.

-- The Cowboys' defense is 21st in the NFL, conceding 2.0 passing touchdowns per game.
+- The Cowboys have allowed 10 touchdowns through the air (2.0 per game).
+They are 21st in the NFL in that category.

 Recent Performances

-- Against the Texans last week, Henry was targeted eight times and picked up 75 yards on six receptions while scoring one touchdown.
+- In last week's matchup with the Texans, Henry hauled in six passes for 75 yards and scored one touchdown while being targeted eight times.

-- Henry has accumulated 15 catches for 143 yards and two touchdowns during his last three games.
-He was targeted 19 times and averages 47.7 receiving yards.
+- Henry has caught 15 passes on 19 targets for 143 yards and two touchdowns, averaging 47.7 yards in his last three games.

 Henry's New England Teammates